-Chair of Advanced Electrical Systems Theory: The Advanced Electrical Systems Laboratory pursues advanced research related to electric power conversion and system control engineering.
+• Chair of Advanced Electrical Systems Theory:

+The Advanced Electrical Systems Laboratory pursues advanced research related to electric power conversion and system control engineering.
 The fields are expanded to power conversion circuits using wide-bandgap semiconductors (SiC), the operation of electric power networks featuring power conversion and system control technology, control technology for micro-electro-mechanical systems (MEMS), and mathematical research on nonlinear dynamics including fluid flow dynamics.

-Chair of Fundamentals of Systems: Automatic Control Engineering Laboratory pursues studies primarily on theoretical aspects of feedback control systems, with time-to-time laboratory scale experiments aiming at practical application of its theoretical developments.
+• Chair of Fundamentals of Systems:

+Automatic Control Engineering Laboratory pursues studies primarily on theoretical aspects of feedback control systems, with time-totime laboratory scale experiments aiming at practical application of its theoretical developments.
 The keywords in the research topics include robust control, sampled-data systems, positive systems, time-delay systems, stochastic systems and so on.
-Innovative Systems Theory Laboratory deals with theoretical bases commonly required by various fields in electrical engineering.
+Innovative Systems Theory Laboratory aims to develop advanced wireless sensing technologies for imaging and monitoring human activities by combining system theory, applied mathematics, electromagnetic theory, and medical engineering.

-Chair of Biomedical Engineering: Composite Systems Theory Laboratory covers a broad range of research such as computational biology, nonlinear dynamical systems, medical control systems, and system optimization.
+• Chair of Biomedical Engineering:

+Composite Systems Theory Laboratory covers a broad range of research such as computational biology, nonlinear dynamical systems, and system optimization.
 Biological Function Engineering Laboratory is engaged in research to advance functional biomedical imaging and neuro-engineering through innovation in engineering methodologies which will contribute to basic science and biomedical applications.
 (Fig.1: Development of an ultra-sensitive optically pumped atomic magnetometer for noninvasive imaging of the human higher brain functions.)

-Chair of Electromagnetics Engineering: In Applied Superconductivity Laboratory, electromagnetic phenomena in superconductors and fundamental technologies for various applications of superconductivity are being studied extensively.
+• Chair of Electromagnetics Engineering:

+In Applied Superconductivity Laboratory, electromagnetic phenomena in superconductors and fundamental technologies for various applications of superconductivity are being studied extensively.
 An example of applications is the carbon ion accelerator for cancer therapy shown in the figure (Fig. 2).
 Recent topics in Electrical and Electromagnetic Circuit Laboratory are extension of the conventional circuit theory and modeling methods to include electromagnetic phenomena, such as parasitic coupling in electronic devices (Fig.3), and control of electric energy flow.
 In Electromagnetic Energy Engineering Laboratory, the key theories and techniques for computational electromagnetics are studied such as space-time electromagnetic field analysis (Fig. 4) and magnetic material modeling.